Michieljoris/quilt/README.md

 Opiniated CouchDB manager, similar to Futon.

-I thought Futon was a bit cumbersome, and my setup for CouchDB for another app was a bit involved so I wrote a easier manager.
+I thought Futon was a bit cumbersome, and my setup for CouchDB for another app was a bit involved so I wrote an easier manager.

 It tries to step you through installing and setting up a CouchDb instance, configuring cors if necessary.